-The following is excerpted from Peyote: History, Tradition, Politics, and Conservation, co-edited by Beatriz Caiuby Labate and Clancy Cavnar, published by Praeger.
+The following on peyote is excerpted from Peyote: History, Tradition, Politics, and Conservation, co-edited by Beatriz Caiuby Labate and Clancy Cavnar, published by Praeger.

 I am a member of the Rosebud Sioux tribe of Indians of South Dakota; we call ourselves the Sicangu Lakota, and I am a resident of that seemingly parallel universe called “Indian Country.”It is from the standpoint of Indian country that I try to write about concerns related to our peoples.
 I came to write about peyote somewhat by accident.
 I had known about peyote since childhood.
 My older brother had received a stern rebuke from our father when it was discov ered he had used peyote recreationally with a group of his non-Indian friends.
 “That is Indian medicine,” said my father, “you don’t want to fool around with it that way.”“That way,” of course, was recreationally.
 Our family had no con nection to the Native American Church (NAC), but the knowledge that peyote was powerful and sacred was nonetheless palpable.
 Later, a group of Indian friends invited me to attend a peyote service that was being held adja cent to a social gathering.
 I declined, feeling as if the medicine deserved a more heartfelt approach than this casual encounter would have offered.
 Again, much later, a colleague to whom I had provided clinical supervision invited me to attend his Thanksgiving celebration, which was to be held at a peyote meeting.